 Directive 89/654/EEC of 30 November 1989 concerning the minimum safety and health requirements for the workplace is the first individual directive within the meaning of Article 16 of the OSH Framework Directive 89/391/EEC.

 The Directive defines the term “workplace” as the place intended to house workstations on the premises of the undertaking and/or establishment and any other place within the area of the undertaking and/or establishment to which the worker has access in the course of his employment.

-The Directive shall not apply to means of transport used outside the undertaking and/or the establishment, or workplaces inside means of transport, temporary or mobile work sites, extractive industries, fishing boats and fields, woods and other land forming part of an agricultural or forestry undertaking but situated away from the undertaking's buildings.
+The Directive does not apply to means of transport used outside the undertaking, or workplaces inside means of transport, temporary or mobile work sites, extractive industries, fishing boats and fields, woods and other land forming part of an agricultural or forestry undertaking but situated away from the undertaking's buildings.

 Topics covered in the Annexes:

 - room temperature

 - floors, walls, ceilings and roofs of rooms

 - loading bays and ramps

 - room dimensions and air space in rooms - freedom of movement at the workstation